embecosm/avr32-toolchain/README.md

 ## Building the tool chain

-The script `build-all.sh` will build and install AVR tool chains and AVR LibC.
-Use
+The script `build-all.sh` will build and install the AVR 32-bit tool chain.
+Use:

     ./build-all.sh --help